HCIILAB/Scene-Text-Removal/README.md

 The training set consists of a total of 8000 images and the test set contains 800 images; all the training and test samples are resized to 512 × 512.
 The code for generating synthetic dataset and more synthetic text images as described in “ Synthetic Data for Text localisation in Natural Images"（CVPR2016）can be found in (https://github.com/ankush-me/SynthText).

-## 2 Paper and Contact
+## 2 Paper

 The corresponding paper is coming soon

+## 3 Feedback

+Suggestions and opinions of dataset of this datset (both positive and negative) are greatly welcome.
+Please contact the authors by sending email to eestzhang@mail.scut.edu.cn.
+## 4 Copyright

-Note: The synthetic database can be only used for non-commercial research purpose.
+The synthetic database can be only used for non-commercial research purpose.

-For any questions about this database please contact the authors by sending email to `eestzhang@mail.scut.edu.cn` or `lianwen.jin@gmail.com`.
+For commercial purpose usage.
+Please  Dr. Lianwen Jin: lianwen.jin@gmail.com.

+Copyright 2018, Deep Learning and Vision Computing Lab, South China University of Teacnology.http://www.dlvclab.net